-Herein, we have considered the possibility of explaining such $R_K$ and $R_{K ^*}$ anomalies in an A2HDM, wherein an alignment is present between the Yukawa couplings generated by the two Higgs doublet fields, combined with a low scale seesaw mechanism generating light neutrino masses and mixings in compliance with current experimental measurements.
-Such a scenario allows for significant non-universal leptonic contributions, through box diagrams mediated by $H^\pm$ and $\nu_R$ states, which in turn alter the yield of the partonic decay $b \to s \ell^+ \ell^-$ entering the definition of both the $R_K$ and $R_{K^*}$ observables.
-In order to render our explanation phenomenologically viable, we have made sure to comply with both theoretical (chiefly, the unitarity bounds stemming from the neutrino mixing matrix) and experimental (the strongest being those due to lepton flavour violating processes and mesonic decay channels) constraints.
+Herein, we have considered the possibility of explaining such $R_K$ and $R_{K ^*}$ anomalies in an A2HDM, wherein an alignment is present between the Yukawa couplings generated by the two Higgs doublet fields, combined with a low-scale seesaw mechanism generating light neutrino masses and mixings in compliance with current experimental measurements.
+Such a scenario allows for significant nonuniversal leptonic contributions, through box diagrams mediated by $H^\pm$ and $\nu_R$ states, which in turn alter the yield of the partonic decay $b \to s \ell^+ \ell^-$ entering the definition of both the $R_K$ and $R_{K^*}$ observables.
+To render our explanation phenomenologically viable, we have made sure to comply with both theoretical (chiefly, the unitarity bounds stemming from the neutrino mixing matrix) and experimental (the strongest being those due to lepton flavor-violating processes and mesonic decay channels) constraints.
 In fact, the masses required for the charged Higgs and right-handed neutrino states entering the above transition are also well beyond their current direct limits.
-Furthermore, in order to make clear that our explanation of the $R_K$ and $R_{K ^*}$ anomalies is not particularly {\sl ad hoc}, we have left the actual low scale dynamics onsetting the seesaw mechanism undetermined, by illustrating that this could be realised through different scenarios, e.g., the so-called inverse and linear seesaw cases.
+Furthermore, to make clear that our explanation of the $R_K$ and $R_{K ^*}$ anomalies is not particularly {\sl ad hoc}, we have left the actual low-scale dynamics onsetting the seesaw mechanism undetermined, by illustrating that this could be realized through different scenarios, e.g., the so-called inverse and linear seesaw cases.
 Therefore, our setup captures a variety of light neutrino masses and mixings that can be tuned to further experimental observation in the neutrino sector while leaving predictions in the $B$ one unchanged.
-Finally, we have correlated our predictions for $R_K$ and $R_{K ^*}$ in both di-lepton invariant mass bins to those for the highly constraining observable BR$(B_s\to \mu^+\mu^-)$ showing that a simultaneous solutions to both sets of measurements can be found in the envisioned A2HDM plus low scale seesaw scenario.
+Finally, we have correlated our predictions for $R_K$ and $R_{K ^*}$ in both dilepton invariant mass bins to those for the highly constraining observable BR$(B_s\to \mu^+\mu^-)$, showing that simultaneous solutions to both sets of measurements can be found in the envisioned A2HDM plus low-scale seesaw scenario.